aio-libs/aiohttp/docs/web_reference.rst

    .. method:: resolve(requst)

       A :ref:`coroutine<coroutine>` that returns
-      :class:`AbstractMatchInfo` for *request* or raises http
+      :class:`AbstractMatchInfo` for *request*.

+      The method never raises exception, but returns :class:`AbstractMatchInfo` instance with ``None``
+      :attr:`~AbstractMatchInfo.route` and
+      :attr:`~AbstractMatchInfo.handler` which raises
+      :exc:`HTTPNotFound` or :exc:`HTTPMethodNotAllowed` on handler's
-      exception like :exc:`HTTPNotFound` if there is no registered route for *request*.
+      execution if there is no registered route for *request*.

+      *Middlewares* can process that exceptions to render pretty-looking error page for example.

       Used by internal machinery, end user unlikely need to call the method.

+      .. versionchanged:: 0.14

+         The method don't raise :exc:`HTTPNotFound` and
+         :exc:`HTTPMethodNotAllowed` anymore.

 .. _aiohttp-web-route: